himadri-013/Students_performence/README.md

 Dataset
 The model uses a dataset with features such as:

-Academic scores
+Academic scores,
-Access to internet
+Access to internet,
-Parental education level
+Parental education level,
 Study hours
 and other important parameters